Animals

 Is dreaming about a large snake a bad sign?

-Dreaming of a large snake is not inherently negative.
-It often reflects complex emotions or changes, providing an opportunity for self-reflection.
+Dreaming about a large snake is not inherently negative.
+It often reflects complex emotions or transformation rather than a purely bad omen.

 02